BeeGeeEss/Natal-Chart-App/README.md

 #### Use of Personal Information

 This application requests the use of personal information such as name, date of birth and location of birth.
 This information could be misused, stored inproperly or used for malicious purposes.
 Users need to be aware of the risk at the point of data entry - users should be provided the option of using an alias.

+#### Accuracy

+Accuracy of birth chart/natal chart data is dependent on libraries not created by the author.
+This application may provide output data that conflicts with other sources.

+ Astrological 'influence' on personal behaviour has not been scientifically proven - this application aims only to provide information regarding the positions of planets on the day of users birth.

 ## Author